 Sometimes one daughter enlightens me about the latest livestock fact she learned on a homesteading website while we turn over a new garden bed.
 Sometimes another daughter describes detailed plays from last night’s softball game while we rake, side-by-side.
 Grandparents, painted rocks, country songs, varieties of tomatoes, and life cycles of snapping turtles–they’re all topics of different discussions that we amble through, or synopses of different stories that we weave together, while we work side by side.
 They’re moments of investment into a lifelong relationship with my children.

 There’s always plenty of work to do, and the stories my daughters tell while we work makes the effort a little effortless.
-But something else also makes our work worthwhile: Our labor around our 215-year old homestead often uncovers intriguing signs of others who have worked this land long before us.
-Rusted, bent, and broken treasures, ripe with history lessons.
+But something else also makes our work worthwhile: Our labor around our 217-year old homestead often uncovers intriguing signs of others who have worked this land long before us.
+They are indeed the number one reason I an thankful to live in a 217-year-old farmhouse: Rusted, bent, and broken treasures, ripe with history lessons.
 For me, the most thrilling part of the find–after wondering about its story–is figuring out a way to use or display my newly found treasure.

 It’s an easy choice if the treasure is an old brown bottle.
 A battery of amber jars enlivens my kitchen ledge by the back door, and I’m always happy to add one more to the ranks.